Targeting the Root Causes of Hunger & Poverty

 Students that finish these two free classes are proficient in Microsoft Word, Excel, Power Point, and other office applications.
 They develop keyboard skills, how to edit text, format, manage files, manipulating office documents and spreadsheets, and create a resume and cover letter.
 Graduates of this class are prepared to enter the workforce in any office that requires knowledge of computers and how to use them in business.

-Using a model of parent coaching we are providing a non-sterile comfortable home location for parents seeking reunification with young children.
-We are currently offering this service in four locations in Lancaster: Piute Neighborhood House, Kingtree Neighborhood House, Indian Sage Neighborhood House, and Quartz Hill Community Church.
+Using a model of parent coaching we are providing a non-sterile comfortable home location for parents seeking reunification with young children through monitored visits.
+We are currently offering this service in two locations in Lancaster and two in Palmdale.

 Safe Child Custody Exchange (SCCE)